 There's no doubt about it, having a heightened awareness, stress hormones, and a clear focus saved many of our ancestors' lives.

 But nowadays, there aren’t as many real threats to our immediate survival.
 Inside your brain, however, you have the same fear circuit that your cave-drawing ancestor had.

-Instead of flaring up when a mountain lion is nearby, your fear circuit responds to more modern terrors (i.e., fear of public speaking, fear of flying . . . fear of failure, or fear of rejection).
+So instead of freaking out upon spotting a saber-toothed tiger, your body responds to more modern terrors (i.e., fear of public speaking, fear of failure, fear of rejection).

-The trigger is different, but the fear response is the same, and your nonconscious mind doesn’t know the difference between something that's real or something that's in your imagination.
+The trigger is different, but the response is the same.
+Your subconscious mind doesn’t know the difference between something that’s real or something that’s in your imagination.

 Luckily, you’re the boss of your brain.
 Watch this video with John Assaraf to learn a powerful technique on how to adjust and fix your focus . . . and release your fears from holding you hostage.
 Ready to start accomplishing your goals?

 If you have a specific fear or feel like fear has taken over your thoughts and emotions, do this simple Innercise on a daily basis.

 How to Adjust Your Focus and Release Your Fear